linguisticmind/watchtower/README.md

 DESCRIPTION
        watchtower  augments the functionality of the watch command.
-It offers a convenient interface to run and manage watch tasks in  form  of  scripts providing easy access to common operations.
+It offers a convenient interface to run and  manage  watch  tasks  in  the  form  of scripts providing easy access to common operations.

 MODES
        Modes  are  subsets of functionality that either run automatically under